-Project Identification Number AR_SHLTR_2022

-Project Expenditure Category 2-Negative Economic Impacts
+Project Identification Number AR_SHLTR_2022 Project Expenditure Category 2-Negative Economic Impacts

-Project Expenditure Subcategory 2.16-Long-Term Housing Security: Services for Unhoused persons

-Status To Completion Completed 50% or more

-Adopted Budget \$1,400,000.00

-Program Income Earned \$0.00

-Program Income Expended \$0.00

-Total Cumulative Obligations \$1,400,000.00

-Total Cumulative Expenditures \$0.00

-Current Period Obligations \$0.00

-Current Period Expenditures \$0.00

-Project Description Funds are used for the homelessness response system to prepare, respond, and recover from the effects of the COVID-19 pandemic with funding for activities including but not limited to: electronic client database and housing first programs.

-Please identify the dollar amount of the total project spending that is allocated towards evidence-based interventions \$0.00

-Is a program evaluation of the project being conducted?
+Project Expenditure Subcategory 2.16-Long-Term Housing Security: Services for Unhoused persons Status To Completion Completed 50% or more Adopted Budget \$1,400,000.00 Program Income Earned \$0.00 Program Income Expended \$0.00 Total Cumulative Obligations \$1,400,000.00 Total Cumulative Expenditures \$1,315,762.00 Current Period Obligations \$1,315,762.00 Current Period Expenditures \$1,315,762.00 Project Description An overnight shelter project for those experiencing homelessness to provide spatial relief to congregate shelters.
+Participants will be provided overnight emergency shelter as well as basic needs and wrap-around case management services to quickly re-house and stabilize unsheltered households.
+Please identify the dollar amount of the total project spending that is allocated towards evidence-based interventions \$1,400,000.00 Is a program evaluation of the project being conducted?
 No What Impacted and/or Disproportionally Impacted population does this project primarily serve?
-4 Imp HHs that experienced increased food or housing insecurity Is a program evaluation of the project being conducted?
+4 Imp HHs that experienced increased food or housing insecurity Secondary Impacted and/or Disproportionately Impacted populations 2 Imp Low or moderate income HHs or populations Tertiary Impacted and/or Disproportionately Impacted populations 5 Imp HHs that qualify for certain federal programs Is a program evaluation of the project being conducted?
 No Brief description of structure and objectives of assistance program(s), including public health or negative economic impact experienced This is an emergency overnight shelter project for those experiencing homelessness to provide spatial relief to congregate shelters.
-Participants will be provided overnight shelter as well as all basic needs and wrap-around case management services in an effort to quickly re-house and stabilize unsheltered households.
-Brief description of recipient's approach to ensuring that response is reasonable and proportional to a public health or negative economic impact of Covid-19 Project provides Covid-19 mitigation and prevention by providing distancing/spatial relief to congregate homeless shelters during the winter/cooler months.
+Participants were provided overnight shelter as well as all basic needs and wrap-around case management services in an effort to quickly re-house and stabilize unsheltered households.
+Brief description of recipient's approach to ensuring that response is reasonable and proportional to a public health or negative economic impact of Covid-19 Project provided Covid-19 mitigation and prevention by providing distancing/spatial relief to congregate homeless shelters during the winter/cooler months.